dbmi-bgm/magma/docs/meta-workflow.rst

             "behavior_on_capacity_limit": "wait_and_retry"
           },

-          # Step arguments
+          # Step-workflow arguments
-          #   These are the arguments that are used by the step
+          #   These are the arguments that are used by the step-workflow
           "arguments": [

             # Structure for a file argument